Siddhant-coder734/calculator/Readme.md

-# About Project:
+# About :
-    This is calculator built using HTML, CSS and Javascript which allows users to operate itself through cursor and keybord both.
+    this is a web page based on API i.e., "http://universities.hipolabs.com/search?name=" which shows the universities of country name entered in search-box.

-# Author:
+# Author :
     Siddhant jha.